Congress under pressure as states lift electricity shut-off bans during coronavirus crisis

 The challenge to keep the lights on may only get worse for many Americans as the country continues to sink into an economic recession.
 Congress allowed an enhanced $600-per-week unemployment benefit to expire for 30 million people, further straining many families’ finances, and a federal moratorium on evictions also expired last week.

-Michelle Smith, of Wichita, had to borrow money from her mother in March to keep her lights on after being laid off from her job as a waitress.
+Michelle Smith, of Wichita, borrowed money from her mother in March to keep her lights on after being laid off from her job as a waitress.

 She was eventually able to pay that and other bills with the extra unemployment money.
 “I got caught up on my bills and got to stay home and not freak out,” Smith said.

-But now with the extra $600 a week gone, she is worried about staying afloat and is searching for a part-time job to do from home while her husband works as a cook and she takes care of her two daughters.
+But now with the extra $600 a week gone, she is worried and is searching for a part-time job to do from home while her husband works as a cook and she takes care of her two daughters.
 “Things will be super tight,” she said.

 Even if disconnections are banned nationally, many customers will still be on the hook to pay deferred bills.

-Between April and June in North Carolina, where shut-offs are banned until September, residents were late for or missed $218 million in electric, water and sewage payments — nearly double the amount from the same time last year.
+Between April and June in North Carolina, where shut-offs are banned until September, residents were late for or missed $218 million in electric and other utility payments — nearly double the amount from the same time last year.

 In North Carolina, unpaid electric and water bills are driving families and cities to the financial brink

 “Pretty clearly, [Senate Majority Leader] Mitch McConnell and Donald Trump never listen to people in pain.
-They just don’t,” said Sen. Sherrod Brown (D-Ohio), who in addition to supporting a federal ban on disconnections is also seeking $100 billion in emergency assistance to help people pay rent and utility bills.
+They just don’t,” said Sen. Sherrod Brown (D-Ohio), who in addition to supporting a federal ban on disconnections is seeking $100 billion in emergency assistance to help people pay rent and utility bills.

-Some members of McConnell’s caucus have urged him to hold their ground against a moratorium.
+Some members of McConnell’s caucus have urged him to stand firm against a moratorium.

 Sens.
 Lisa Murkowski (R-Alaska), chair of the Senate Energy and Natural Resources Committee, and Mike Crapo (R-Idaho) warned McConnell and Schumer in a June 2 letter that a federal shut-off moratorium for electricity, gas and water would be “unprecedented” and was likely to lead to “increasing rates for those who do have the means to pay their bills.”

-Lower-earning Americans — and minorities — are more likely to be affected by the crisis.
+Lower-earning Americans — and minorities — are more likely to be affected by the problem.
 A survey by Indiana University researchers in May found that 13 percent of households at or below 200 percent of the federal poverty line could not pay an energy bill the previous month — three times as high as the previous two months.
 For a family of four last year, that annual income threshold was $51,500.

 The study, conducted online by YouGov, also found that African Americans, Hispanics and Native Americans were more likely to have trouble paying for electricity during the pandemic.
 “Covid is revealing or exacerbating some deep-rooted inequalities,” said Sanya Carley, a professor at Indiana University’s O’Neill School of Public and Environmental Affairs.